Chapter 8

 She built something that wasn't for anyone.

 She drew a wall beside the door.
 Rough, imperfect, the color of wet clay.
-Not a spec'd material.
-Not from the asset library.
-Just a shape born from a gesture, the way a child draws a house.
+A shape born from a gesture, the way a child draws a house.

 Jeremy watched.
 Then he placed a window in it.
 Small.
 Circular.
 The kind you'd find in the hull of a ship.